Okantaskirmaz/Okantaskirmaz.github.io/README.md

 # Research Projects

 Hello!
 Welcome to my portfolio repository.
-These are the workings of some projects during my stint as a Senior Research Asst. at SUTD (and my graduation thesis from TU Delft).
-My work here delved into urban challenges of modern cities and the different approaches used to tackle them: community engagement through participatory design, GIS and data science.
-Each link leads to an elaboration of each phase and the documentation in code.
+Here you’ll find an overview of some of the projects I’ve worked on during my studies as an bachelor architecture student at TU Delft.
+My interests lie in the urban challenges of modern cities and the methods used to address them, including participatory design, GIS, and data-driven analysis.
+Each link provides a deeper look into the different phases of my projects and includes the corresponding documentation and code.

 <br>